Dornex/Bank-Management-Application/README.md

 # Bank-Management-Application
-A application that simulates a bank
+A application that simulates a ATM